 Insert a 1/2-inch-long self-tapping sheet-metal screw at the location where the two ducts overlap to provide a solid connection.
 Insert two additional screws along the seam, with equal spacing between the three screws.
 The three screws will prevent the two ducts from moving and separating at the new seam.

-Connecting Rectangular Ducts
+How to Connect Rectangular Ducts

 Attach S-cleats on two opposite raw metal edges of one duct to be attached.
 Make sure that the S-cleats are shorter than the length of the side being connected.